Oracle Tutorial

 Syntax

-The DBTIMEZONE syntax is straightforward that requires no argument:
+The DBTIMEZONE syntax is straightforward and requires no argument:

 DBTIMEZONE